Ether Zero Trading 0.2% Higher Over Last Week (ETZ)

-Ether Zero (CURRENCY:ETZ) traded 6.5% lower against the US dollar during the 1-day period ending at 20:00 PM Eastern on July 29th.
-One Ether Zero coin can now be purchased for approximately $0.0014 or 0.00000004 BTC on major exchanges.
-Ether Zero has a total market capitalization of $263,038.04 and $9,927.00 worth of Ether Zero was traded on exchanges in the last day.
-Over the last seven days, Ether Zero has traded 0.2% higher against the US dollar.
+Ether Zero (CURRENCY:ETZ) traded 6.5% lower against the U.S. dollar during the one day period ending at 18:00 PM ET on July 30th.
+One Ether Zero coin can currently be purchased for approximately $0.0014 or 0.00000004 BTC on exchanges.
+In the last week, Ether Zero has traded up 0.2% against the U.S. dollar.
+Ether Zero has a total market capitalization of $263,038.04 and approximately $9,927.00 worth of Ether Zero was traded on exchanges in the last 24 hours.

 - Ethereum Classic (ETC) traded up 0.9% against the dollar and now trades at $49.76 or 0.00123796 BTC.